6.19.2 Family Care Safety Registry

 Each household member 17 years of age and older must register with the Family Care Safety Registry (FCSR).
 This does not include foster youth.
 The registry is maintained by the Department of Health and Senior Services (DHSS).
 It will search the following systems:

-- CA/N records (findings of ”Preponderance of Evidence” court adjudicated”, or prior to August 28, 2004, “Probable Cause“ findings),
+- CA/N records (findings of ”Preponderance of Evidence” or court adjudicated”,

 - Employee Disqualification List, maintained by the Department of Health and Senior Services (DHSS),

 - Child-care facility licensing records maintained by DHSS,